mmWave Wireless Fiber Frequently Asked Questions

 The MultiHaul™ systems are deployed in a start topology with a Base Unit (BU) covering a 90-degree sector communicating with up to 8 Terminal Units (TU).
 BUs can be interconnected and cascaded to achieve large neighborhood or city coverage.

 Both EtherHaul™ and MultiHaul™ radios can be used to provide multi gigabit connectivity to rural and distant areas.
-OverBuild is an extended range solution for service providers operating over long distances, delivering 10 Gbps to a distance of 7 miles / 13 kilometers.
+ExtendMM is an extended range solution for service providers operating over long distances, delivering 10 Gbps to a distance of 7 miles / 13 kilometers or more.

 How does it work?
 By combining a Siklu EtherHaul™ series radio, and any secondary wireless link, be it sub-6 GHz or licensed microwave, and Siklu’s powerful networking engine.
 With a single click, you can turn the two radios into an extended link solution that delivers the capacity you need over the distance you require.

-To learn more, visit our OverBuild solution page: http://www.siklu.com/overbuild/
+To learn more, visit our ExtendMM solution page:

 For the EtherHaul™ PtP products the alignment process takes less than 15 minutes following a short training or even just by watching our on-line installation videos.
 Each unit is equipped with a simple optical alignment tool that helps perform the coarse alignment.
 The radio uses a proprietary digital signal processing algorithm which significantly increases the sensitivity.
 The system will enter this mode after a volt meter is connected to a dedicated port.
 The volt meter will display the actual RSSI value.
 Only standard tools are required for the installation and alignment procedure.